 CAN I RECEIVE TREATMENT IF I AM PREGNANT?

 Yes.
-I will provide Acupuncture and Oriental medicine services as long as care is rendered in conjunction with a treatment program prescribed by a medical doctor.
+I will provide Acupuncture and East Asian medicine services as long as care is rendered in conjunction with a treatment program prescribed by a medical doctor.
 This includes relief from morning sickness, energy deficiency, aches and pains and gynecological conditions but does not include turning the fetus or induction.
 Once you are in labor, only your obstetrician can provide care.

 WHAT IF I HAVE CANCER OR EPILEPSY?

-Oriental medicine services will be provided as long as care is being rendered in conjunction with a treatment program prescribed by a medical doctor.
+East Asian medicine services will be provided as long as care is being rendered in conjunction with a treatment program prescribed by a medical doctor.
 This includes relief from the side effects of chemo or radiation such as nausea, fatigue, pain and/ or headaches.

 HOW DO I PAY FOR CLINIC SERVICES RECEIVED?